-The Fargo Police Department has partnered with CrimeReports.com in order to provide a tool for crime prevention, community awareness, and data transparency.
+The Fargo Police Department has partnered with City Protect to provide a tool for crime prevention, community awareness, and data transparency.
 Citizens can view most reported crimes reported to the Police Department and sign up for crime notifications based on user-defined parameters (e.g. geography, crime types, frequency, etc.).
-CrimeReports.com also has a free iPhone App available via the iTunes Store so that citizens can view crime information on the go.
+City Protect also has a free iPhone App available via the iTunes Store so that citizens can view crime information on the go.

-The Fargo Police Department uploads completed crime reports to CrimeReports.com on a daily basis during normal business hours.
+The Fargo Police Department uploads completed crime reports to City Protect daily during normal business hours.
 The data does not include general calls for service or police activity where no crime report was taken.
-In addition, some case types are withheld in order to comply with law and protect victim's rights, such as in most sexual assaults, crimes against children, domestic violence and calls that are medical in nature.
+Also, some case types are withheld to comply with the law and protect victim's rights, such as in most sexual assaults, crimes against children, domestic violence and calls that are medical.
 Some case data may change if the investigation is ongoing and more information about the crime is learned.

 Citizens can view the categories of crimes being reported and click on a specific incident to view information regarding the report.